bbadh001/Horizontal-Tree/README.md

 ## The Algorithm:

 The algorithm works in two passes: the first pass checks for proper syntax and the second deals with the print logic.
-While we could certainly do this is in one pass, I found it to be much clearer to seperate the syntax-checking from the printing logic entirely.
+While we could certainly do this is in one pass, I found it to be much clearer to separate the syntax-checking from the printing logic entirely.
 Of course, if we do expect very long strings, we could condense the algorithm into a single pass with the sacrifice of some clarity.

 Time complexity: Let N be the length of the input string S. For the first pass, we simply iterate through S checking proper syntax.
 On the second pass, we iterate through S again, appending to an output buffer on every iteration (which is an amortized constant operation).
 This gives us a linear runtime, hence O(N).